 Type "T" thermocouple wire typically consists of a 100% copper wire and a constantan wire composed of 45% nickel and 55% copper.
 Wire manufacturers may add trace impurities to manipulate the physical characteristics of the wire/cable.

 I need to extend the thermocouple (T/C) cables by joining the copper lead to the copper wire and the constantan lead to the constantan wire.
 Welding would be ideal but difficult.
 The presence of a third metal (solder) in between the wire and lead will not affect the accuracy so long as the constantan junction is at the same temperature as the copper junction.

-The technique that I am trying to use is to mechanically abrade the AWG #20 constantan wire with 150 grit cloth, clean the wire with 70% Isopropyl Alcohol and solder using lead-free solder and 140 watt soldering gun with no flux.
+The technique that I am trying to use is to mechanically abrade the AWG #20 constantan wire with 150 grit cloth, clean the wire with 70% Isopropyl Alcohol [linked by editor to product info at Amazon] and solder using lead-free solder and 140 watt soldering gun with no flux.
 I am tinning the lead to obtain a consistent surface over the exposed wires.
 The two wires are then gently twisted together and then soldered for mechanical soundness.

 Issues of concern are:

 1. An even and consistent layer of the third metal between the lead and wire, which must be a homogeneous alloy free of contaminants.